Continuous Patrolling Games: Solving the Game for Trees

 \textit{Now, we consider attacker strategies.
 Let $I$ be the set of leaf nodes.
 The sets $E$ and $W \equiv W(I)$ are shown in Figure~\ref{fig:star_with_W_R} with solid thick red and dashed thick green lines respectively.
 Note that $(Q,\alpha)$ satisfies the Leaf Condition.
 The $E$-attack strategy is demonstrated in Figure~\ref{fig:star_R-attack-strategy2} and it gives a lower bound, $v^* = \frac{\alpha}{\mu + \lambda(E)} = 6/24$, from Theorem~\ref{theorem:trees}, which is optimal.
 The bound given by Theorem~\ref{thm:independent} $\frac{\alpha}{\lambda(W^c)+ l \alpha} = \frac{\alpha}{\mu+ l \alpha/2} = 6/27$ does not hold in this case because $I$ is not an independent set or, equivalently, leaf arcs do not have lengths exceeding $\alpha/2$.}

 \end{example}

 A star is a network consisting entirely of leaf arcs.
 We call a star {\em balanced} if no arc comprises more than half of its total length; otherwise we say that it is {\em skewed}.
 It is easy to check that balanced stars satisfy the Leaf Condition.
 All symmetric stars (whose arcs are all the same length) are balanced.
-An example of a skewed star is a star with arc lengths $1,1,6$ as shown in Figure~\ref{fig:asymmetric_star-KP}: $\mu = 8$ and one of the arcs has length $6$, which is more than half of $\mu$.
+An example of a skewed star is a star with $n$ arcs of length $1$ and one arc of length $x > n$, as shown in Figure~\ref{fig:x-n-star}; the long arc has length $x,$ which is more than half of $\mu = n + x.$

 It is also easy to see that if $Q$ is a star (which may be balanced or skewed) whose longest arc has length at most $\alpha/2$, then $\bar{E}=Q$ and hence $Q$ satisfies the Leaf Condition.
 So Theorem~\ref{theorem:trees} gives the following.